ohermans1/autoBlogger-Backlink-Programme/README.md

 - However, you may not remove the back-links without prior consent from autoBlogger.

+- The Backlinks Program is primarily community-driven, meaning backlink categories and placements are chosen by participating users, not autoBlogger.

-- By participating, you also agree that autoBlogger takes no responsibility for any changes to your search scores or SEO in general.
+- autoBlogger takes no responsibility for the selection or placement of backlinks, nor for any impact on search rankings, SEO performance, or other site metrics.
+Participation is entirely at your own discretion.

 We value your participation in the Backlinks Program and aim to provide a beneficial and collaborative experience for all users.